hickory-dns/axfrnotify/README.md

 # axfrnotify

-Sends a NOTIFY message to a secondary name server to initiate a zone refresh for a specific domain name.
+Sends a NOTIFY request to a secondary name server to initiate a zone refresh for a specific domain name.

 axfrnotify sends a special DNS request called a NOTIFY to inform a secondary DNS server to update its zone information for a specific domain.
 The mechanism is described in [RFC 1996](https://www.ietf.org/rfc/rfc1996.txt).
-Once a secondary DNS server receives this request it shall initiate a zone transfer from the primary DNS server responsible for the particular zone; see [RFC 5936](https://tools.ietf.org/html/rfc5936)
+Once a secondary DNS server receives this request it shall initiate a zone transfer from the primary DNS server responsible for the particular zone; see [RFC 5936](https://tools.ietf.org/html/rfc5936).

 RFC 1996 only specifies notification for the SOA resource record type, but axfrnotify allows you to send notification for other resource record types as well.